adnenre/trello_react_app/README.md

 - A user is able to add and label columns
 - A user is able to add and edit cards
 - a user is able to move cards betweens columns.
-- in the beginning the app will be initialised with 3 columns (fake data)
+- in the beginning the app will be initialised with 3 columns (fake data),
+- data are saved on localstorage under the key "COLUMN" , clear the local storage and default data will be loaded

 ## Available Scripts